Velocidex/velociraptor-docs/content/artifact_references/pages/windows.timeline.registry.runmru.md

 description: |
     # Output all available RunMRU registry keys in timeline format.

-    RunMRU is when a user enters a command into the START > Run prompt.
+    RunMRU is when a user enters a command into the START &gt; Run prompt.
     Entries will be logged in the user hive under:    Software\Microsoft\Windows\CurrentVersion\Explorer\RunMRU

     The artifact numbers all entries with the most recent at